eddeuser2017/commercialize_api/README.md

 # What is purpose of this repo :
 * Describes the creation of the an api in swagger hub and then deploy to AWS with a lambda function completing the simple science.
 Has links to Microsoft, Google and AWS respectfully.

 # Develop the api first
+* This is a collaboration, between the business and the IT execution arm that will complete the work.
+The API is a contract that will be established and become the layer of abstraction so that the client can move forward with there work while the implementation is being completed.
 * What are the methods that you are exposing to your clients ?
 * What is the input format for the model (json, xml, etc.) ?
 * What is the security model for the api, could use identity access management, api keys or many other items.
 * Follow some of the api leading practices - many resources, this is one example from microsoft : [microsoft leading practices][ms2]

-# [Swagger hub][sh1] tool could be used to author the api, could use other methods.
+# Author the api, could use other methods.
-* copy the [Simple scoring api][api] from the Git repository into the swagger hub or another online editor.
+* copy the [Simple scoring api][api] from the Git repository into an [api_Editor], for the purpose of this excercise i will use [Swagger hub][sh1]

 * now that you have copied into swagger hub you can see there are two actions (Post to scores and Get ping of service) . these are two simple services that allow you to excercise some simple science.
 * if you click on the Post /scores; you can try it out without any further work.